Poliovirus: Immune system avoidance

-Poliovirus uses two key mechanisms to evade the immune system.
-First, it can survive the highly acidic conditions of the stomach, allowing the virus to infect the host and spread throughout the body via the lymphatic system.
-Second, because it can replicate very quickly, the virus overwhelms the host organs before an immune response can be mounted.
+Poliovirus has two key mechanisms to evade the immune system.
+First, it can survive the highly acidic conditions of the stomach, allowing ingested viruses to infect the host and spread throughout the body via the lymphatic system.
+Second, because it can replicate very quickly, the virus overwhelms the host's organs before an immune response can be mounted.
 If detail is given at the attachment phase; poliovirus with canyons on the virion surface have virus attachment sites located in pockets at the canyon bases.
 The canyons are too narrow for access by antibodies, so the virus attachment sites are protected from the host's immune surveillance, while the remainder of the virion surface can mutate to avoid the host's immune response.

 Individuals who are exposed to poliovirus, either through infection or by immunization with polio vaccine, develop immunity.
 In immune individuals, antibodies against poliovirus are present in the tonsils and gastrointestinal tract (specifically IgA antibodies) and are able to block poliovirus replication; IgG and IgM antibodies against poliovirus can prevent the spread of the virus to motor neurons of the central nervous system.
 Infection with one serotype of poliovirus does not provide immunity against the other serotypes; however, second attacks within the same individual are extremely rare.